Abdifatah-Abdi/Chatify-Old/README.md

 Chatify, unlike other chatting applications, uses plain HTML, JavaScript, and CSS.
 Messages, Users, and Groups are stored in a database (for the time being, [Airtable](https://airtable.com)), and [Socket.io](https://socket.io/), used to send, and update messages in real-time.

 ## TODO List
-(almost all of them are impossible without a dedicated server)
 - For Chatting
     - [ ] Media Uploading
     - [ ] Pictures